 - Citrus fruits: Avoid citrus fruits, such as oranges and grapefruits.

 - Nightshade vegetables: Avoid nightshades, including tomatoes, peppers, eggplant, white potatoes, cayenne pepper, and paprika.

 - Nuts and seeds: Eliminate all nuts and seeds.

-- Starchy foods: Avoid wheat, barley, corn, spelt, rye, oats and bread.
-Also avoid any other gluten-containing foods.
+- Starchy foods: Avoid wheat, barley, corn, spelt, rye, oats, and bread.
+Also avoid other gluten-containing foods.

-If you suspect that other foods not on this list make you feel uncomfortable, it is highly recommended to remove them as well.
+If you suspect that other foods not on this list make you feel uncomfortable, consider removing them also.

 Although an elimination diet is very restricting, there is still enough variety to make healthy and delicious meals.

 - Vegetables: Most vegetables, excluding nightshades.

 - Meat and fish: Including turkey, lamb, wild game, and cold-water fish like salmon.

 - Dairy substitutes: Including coconut milk and unsweetened rice milk.